michyjz/michyjz.github.io/README.md

 Some other hobbies I have are tennis, chess, speedcubing, guitar, and video games!

 # Tutoring
-I tutor CS and math for middle and high school students, so if you're interested for a private session let me know!
+I tutor CS and math (including USACO and AMC) for middle and high school students, so if you're interested for a private session let me know!

 I'm available for online and in-person (Bay Area only).
 I charge $25 per hour but prices are negotiable.